HC-Chang/DEA/README.md

 	That can make target improve their performance more efficiency.

 Confuse:

-	1.In case that the layers are too much. -> Reduce layers.
+1. In case that the layers are too much. -> Reduce layers.
-	2.Some DMUs deviation from main group. 	-> Try another clustering method.
+1. Some DMUs deviation from main group. 	-> Try another clustering method.

 Screenshot: